Anvinodino/LegalBuddy/README.md

     pip install -r requirements.txt

 Note: You must also create an OPENAI Account with an OPENAI API-Key and a minimum of 5 Dollars as Deposit.
-Store the key in the .env file
+Store the key in the .env file.
+This repo does not include the .env file since you have to create your own with the OPENAI API-Key (acquired here: https://platform.openai.com/settings/organization/api-keys )